MikelMNJ/front-end-template/README.md

 Should the internet connection fail while the user is using your app, the application will alert the user that the internet connection has failed.
 Once the connection is restored, the app will continue rendering normally.
-This is handled with a custom `<Heartbeat />` component that wraps the main app in *index.js*.
+This is handled with a custom `<Heartbeat />` component that wraps the main app in *index.jsx*.
 It is disabled in development and also takes a `time={}` prop (in seconds) to control the interval it checks the connection in production.